All Episodes

 But they came back to their dead animals and dead plants on their lawn.

-That's the kind of message?
+That's the kind of message.

-And the kids started to get sick, and now, you know, down there, it's very, very common for kids to have their hair falling out, and they don't think it's uncommon down there.
+And now, you know, down there, it's very, very common for kids to have their hair falling out.

-So, in other words, the point you're making is that the bureaucracy treated that incident just the way they're treating what's going on in North Carolina right now.
+So in other words, the point you're making is that the bureaucracy treated that incident just the way they're treating what's going on in North Carolina right now.

 Exactly.